AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/01 - Exercise/Exercise/Task1_Hello/README.md

   `src/main/java/com/deep_session/exercices/tasks/Task1_Hello/`.

 - **Port Already in Use**:
-  If the application fails to start, check if another application is using port `8080` or modify the port in `application.properties`.
+  If the application fails to start, check if another application is using port `8080` or modify the port in `properties\launchSettings.json`.

 ---